fossabot/node-boilerplate/README.md

 The project does not use ts-node.

+## Prepare for use

+The project is set up to use CircleCI to help with Dependabot keeping the dependencies up to date.
+If you plan to not use CI or to use CI other than CircleCI, you can clean out CircleCI-related code from the project with the command `rm -r .circleci` from the project root.

 ## tsconfig.json

 The `tsconfig.json` file in this project is based on that of Microsoft's [TypeScript-Node-Starter project](https://github.com/Microsoft/TypeScript-Node-Starter).
 Notable changes include modifying the `include` property to include the test source code directory.